peakshift/bitcoin-ux/coinjoins/forced-address-reuse.md

 	And the transaction has "1" outputs directed to "bc1…0" And the total value is "10000" sats
 	Then I go to "Coin List"
-	And I see a cluster of coins at "bc1…0" flagged as "address-reused" And the "4" utxos in that cluster need to be mixed
+	And I see a cluster of coins for "bc1…0"
+	And the coins are flagged as "address-reused"
+	And I see the "4" utxos in that cluster need to be coinjoined
 ```